Department Website

 Program Requirements

-The Language and Mind major requires ten 4-credit courses (40 credits), as outlined below, which must be completed with a grade of C or higher.
+The Language and Mind major requires ten 4-credit courses (40 credits) as outlined below, which must be completed with a grade of C or higher.
 Courses graded Pass/Fail do not count.
-Majors should consult with the directors of undergraduate studies of the three participating departments for advisement.
+Four courses are in Linguistics, one is in Philosophy, and four are in Psychology; the tenth course is in any of the three departments and is chosen from the lists below.
+Majors must consult with the directors of undergraduate studies of the three participating departments for advisement.

 Course List